mmistakes/minimal-mistakes/_drafts/kafka-streams.markdown

       <-- KSTREAM-FLATMAPVALUES-0000000019
 ```

-Fortunately, an open-source project creates a visual graph of the topology, starting from the above output.
+The above text representation is a bit hard to read -- fortunately, there's an open-source project which can create a visual graph of the topology, starting from the above output.
 The project is called [`kafka-stream-viz`](https://zz85.github.io/kafka-streams-viz/), and the generated visual graph for our topology is the following:

 ![Topology's graph](/images/kafka-stream-orders-topology.png)